micmac0/credits-thrift-client/README.md

 # credits-thrift-client
-dependencies to create new java clients to credtis nodes
+dependencies to create new java clients to credits nodes

 ## install
 `./gradlew publishToMavenLocal`